 Sustainable Sex Stuff

-Sex brands can care about the environment too — and that extra care can go a long way in caring for the health of your body too.
+Sex and intimacy brands can care about the environment too — and that extra care can go a long way in caring for the health of your body too.
 Whether you’re shopping for something new to try, or just want a sustainable swap for something you use all the time, these products have you covered… and feeling good in all the right ways.

 A rug is another product that you don't buy very often, and when you do, you want to make sure it’s a worthwhile investment.
 You can intentionally choose to purchase a rug made from renewable materials, ethically made by expert artisans, and created to last a lifetime.